1. Use of the Village Hall

 The Hirer is ultimately responsible for any loss or damage, howsoever caused.
 We advise that all subcontractors must have adequate public liability insurance and will be responsible for any loss or damage caused by themselves and/or any equipment under their supervision or failure to secure other areas of the premises during their event.

 18. The Bond

 The Management reserve the right to deduct costs from the £150 bond for any incidental damage, additional cleaning, call out fees for emergency services and any other related costs.
 All additional items not quoted but requested at the event will also be charged and deducted from the Bond.
 We reserve the right to charge for any additional repairs / costs howsoever caused, in excess of the value of the bond.

 Where keys and Fobs are provided for access to the venue (regular bookings), as the nominated key holder you are fully responsible for the security of the venue during and after your event.
-A bond will be required against the loss of keys and fobs will incur an additional fee for the replacement of the existing locks, resetting of the alarm provision and for their replacement for all parties.
+A bond will be required against the loss of keys and fobs to go towards the cost for the replacement of the existing locks, resetting of the alarm provision and for their replacement for all parties.
 False activations may result in a charge as we have ‘Level 1’ response in place due to the nature of our tenants.

 Please note that in the event of a cancellation: